dotMavriQ/teal-test/README.md

 ./run_tests.sh
 ```

-This will run all tests using an in-memory SQLite database and generate a coverage report.
+This will:
+1. Create a dedicated PostgreSQL test database (teal_testing)
+2. Run all tests against the test database
+3. Generate a coverage report

+The test suite includes:
+- Unit tests for model methods
+- Feature tests for authentication
+- Feature tests for book operations
+- Tests for data migration from JSON to database

 ## License